ladybug-tools/spider/gbxml-viewer/README.md

 * Press Control-U/Command-Option-U to view the source code
 * Press Control-Shift-J/Command-Option-J to see if the JavaScript console reports any errors

-### View Sample gbXML Files

-The [gbXML Sample Files folder]( http://www.ladybug.tools/spider/index.html#gbxml-viewer/gbxml-sample-files/README.md ) has links to a number of files you may view.